DavidShears/LogParser/README.md

 1. ~~Combine both sets in the output to give record & count side-by-side~~ Handled by ExcelJS (although could be neater inline processing.)
 2. ~~Currently capturing date & time, add "last date/time" to the output.~~ Extra logic added for first & last date found
 3. ~~Output somewhere other than console (either CSV file or email.)~~ Handled by ExcelJS
-4. Optimize runtime, additional logic to handle non-date ordered logs and 404/403 exceptions appears to have raised the processing time.
+4. ~~Optimize runtime, additional logic to handle non-date ordered logs and 404/403 exceptions appears to have raised the processing time.~~ Amending date handling took approx. 25% off runtime.
 5. Find a unique identifier to avoid list of if statements for HTTP status (perhaps pass in the URL of the website as another parameter?)